fkluger/road_damage_2018/README.md

-How to train the Faster RCNN on the Road Damage Detection Challenge (RDDC) dataset:
+How to run our trained Faster RCNN on the Road Damage Detection Challenge (RDDC) dataset:

-Copy the dataset into a folder /path/to/dataset which contains the images and annotations of all cities combined:
+* Copy the dataset into a folder /path/to/dataset which contains the images and annotations of all cities combined:
 ```
 /path/to/dataset
 |